vygr/ChrysaLisp/docs/ERRORS.md

 don't do it.
 Don't engage with stupid, "They will drag you down to their level and beat you with experience..."

 All those times you code a loop to break on `iter >= iter_end` !!!
 Stop doing that !
 You're introducing a test coverage analysis leak.
-If your inputs and algorithm say you should hit an `=` end stop, then say so in the coding, don't wimp out and think you're helping anyone by saying >=, you're not helping !
+If your inputs and algorithm say you should hit an `=` end stop, then say so in the coding, don't wimp out and think you're helping anyone by saying `>=`, you're not helping !
 You're perpetuating the problems.
 What would happen on a CPU that has some weird addressing system that uses negative arranged addresses ?
-Or you cross the memory limit boundary and wrap back to zero.... but that can't happen ?
-No it did in the past, maybe not so much now, but maybe The Mill CPU will come up with a good way to exploit that idea...
+Or you cross the memory limit boundary and wrap back to zero... but that can't happen ?
+No it did in the past, maybe not so much now, but maybe `The Mill CPU` will come up with a good way to exploit that idea...

 The further down to the leaf code you introduce an error check, the worse you make things in terms of performance.
 Maybe you can get your compiler to prove